aquasecurity/defsec/avd_docs/aws/ebs/AVD-AWS-0027/docs.md

-### EBS volume encryption should use Customer Managed Keys

 Encryption using AWS keys provides protection for your EBS volume.
 To increase control of the encryption and manage factors like rotation use customer managed keys.

 ### Impact